Rob Portman: Director of the Office of Management and Budget

 On April 18, 2006, Bush nominated Portman for Director of the Office of Management and Budget, replacing Joshua Bolten, who was appointed White House Chief of Staff.
 Portman said that he looked forward to the responsibility, adding, "It's a big job.
 The Office of Management and Budget touches every spending and policy decision in the federal government".
 Bush expressed his confidence in Portman, saying, "The job of OMB director is a really important post and Rob Portman is the right man to take it on.
 Rob's talent, expertise and record of success are well known within my administration and on Capitol Hill."
 The U.S. Senate confirmed him unanimously by voice vote on May 26, 2006.

 As OMB director from May 2006 to August 2007, Portman helped craft a $2.9 trillion budget for fiscal year 2008.
 The Cincinnati Enquirer wrote, "The plan called for making the 2001 and 2003 tax cuts permanent, at a cost of more than $500 billion over the five-year life of the proposal.
-It requested a hefty increase in military spending, along with reductions in low-income housing assistance, environmental initiatives, and health care safety-net programs."
+It requested a hefty increase in military spending, along with reductions in low-income housing assistance, environmental initiatives, and healthcare safety-net programs."
 Portman is said to have been "frustrated" with the post, calling the budget that Bush's office sent to Congress "not my budget, his budget," and saying, "it was a fight, internally."
 Edward Lazear of Bush's Council of Economic Advisers said that Portman was the leading advocate for a balanced budget, while other former Bush administration officials said that Portman was the leading advocate for fiscal discipline within the administration.

 On June 19, 2007, Portman resigned as OMB director, citing a desire to spend more time with his family and three children.
 Democratic Chairman of the Senate Budget Committee Kent Conrad expressed regret at Portman's resignation, saying, "He is a person of credibility and decency that commanded respect on both sides of the aisle."